kaushikb9/kb-hugo/content/posts/ai-vs-humans/index.md

 The key is: the problem has known structure, AI doesn’t need much context, and mistakes are cheap to fix.

-### Quadrant 2: AI + Human is the Real Multiplier

-This is the magic quadrant.
+### Q1: 🧠 The Combo Zone
+*High AI, high human involvement*

+This is the quadrant where AI and humans amplify each other.
+The combo doesn't just work — it compounds.
 AI does the grunt work, human makes the final call.
 With the right tools, a human can 10x their impact:

 - A support agent becomes capable of resolving deeper technical issues
 - A dev ships faster by offloading boilerplate and tests